alephant/MA-data/SULLIVAN Critique.md

 It seems that Sullivan adheres to the following view when it comes to modelling DNN:
 The model is a function.
 Before training the set of weights describe a function that is far from capturing the phenomenon.
 During training the set of weights change and describe a function that better captures the phenomenon.
 The function that truly captures the phenomenon can never be reached.
 After training the set of weights describe a function that is a close approximation of the true target function.
 The DNN "learns" its own algorithm that governs the input-output relation and drives the model decision.
 This higher-level algorithm is the result of the modelling process.
 - “In machine learning, the word “hypothesis” is often used interchangeably with “model”.
 A hypothesis is a function described by the set of weights that is presumed to capture the phenomenon.
 The target function is the function that will truly capture the phenomenon.
 Often the target function is an ideal that is not reachable; the goal is to settle on a hypothesis that is as close to the ideal target function as possible (see Mitchell [1997]).”
 (Sullivan, 2022, p.
 16)
 - “The result of the modelling process produces a DNN model that follows its own algorithm that it learned through the modelling process.
 The modelling process is what determines the set of steps or rules that the resulting model will follow with any new input data it receives.”
 (Sullivan, 2022, p.
 17)
+- “So, while the modeler does not have direct control over the modelling process, a contrast case with Schelling’s model, still the process is not black boxed at the highest level, such that it would prevent understanding of the phenomenon the resulting model aims to capture.”
+(Sullivan, 2022, p.
+18)
+- “Once the model is trained, the modeler still has a general idea of how the finalized model works in virtue of having knowledge about how the model was trained and validated.”
+(Sullivan, 2022, p.
+18)

 The question however is:
 - Is the assumption correct that it is the function described by the set of weights that drives the model decision?